Green industrial policy

 GIP offers opportunities for energy transition to renewables and a low-carbon economy.
 A large challenge for climate policy is a lack of industry and public support, but GIP creates benefits that attract support for sustainability.
 It can create strategic niche management and generate a "green spiral," or a process of feedback that combines industrial interests with climate policy.
 GIP can protect employees in emerging and declining industries, which increases political support for other climate policy.
+While carbon pricing is efficient for abatement, it often fails to trigger radical innovation or systemic change on its own; GIP addresses these market failures by providing the "carrots" (subsidies, R&D) that make the "sticks" of carbon pricing more politically feasible.
 Carbon pricing, sustainable energy transitions, and decreases in greenhouse gas emissions have higher chances of success as political support increases.
 GID is closely associated with the green recovery, a set of policy directives to address the economic effects of COVID-19 and the environmental effects of climate change by encouraging renewable energy expansion and green job growth.
 However, GIP faces many risks.
 Some risks include poor government choices about which industries to support; political capture of economic policy; wasted resources; ineffective action to combat climate change; poor policy design that lacks policy objectives and exit strategies; trade disputes; and coordination failure.
 Strategic steps can be taken to manage the risks of GIP.
 Some include public and private sector communication, transparency, and accountability; policy with clear objectives, evaluation techniques, and exit strategies; policy learning and policy experimentation; green rent management; strong institutions; and a free press.

 Governments in various countries, states, provinces, territories, and cities use different types of green industrial policy.
 Distinct policy instruments lead to several outcomes.
 Examples include sunrise and sunset policies, subsidies, research and development, local content requirements, feed-in tariffs, tax credits, export restrictions, consumer mandates, green public procurement rules, and renewable portfolio standards.